JvanKatwijk/drm-receiver/README.md

 the samples as they were in the time domain, to values in the frequency domain.

-These values are then the basis for further processing.
+These "words" with frequency domain values (carriers) are then the basis for further processing.

-A group of these "words" form a frame.
-For Mode B, 15 such words form a frame.
+A group of these "words" forms a frame.
+For Mode B, a frame is built up from 15 such words.
 Such as frame then has 3840 cells with complex values.
 Note that in the time domain  such a frame takes 4800 samples, and with a samplerate of 12000 samples a second, slightly less than 3 frames a second